 ACCESSORY PROPERTIES OF THE ORDER

 Moderate activity clay.
-CEC is greater than 16 cmol/kg (clay) and ECEC ranges from about 8 to 16 cmol/kg (clay).
+CEC is greater than 16 cmolc/kg (clay) and ECEC ranges from about 8 to 16 cmolc/kg (clay).

 Parent materials.
 The soils are derived predominantly from strongly weathered tephras mostly older than 50 000 years, but also from basaltic and andesitic rocks with possible additions from aeolian material.